IamTrollFace555/doodle-recognizer-with-cnns/README.md

 - Support for 10 sketch categories
 - Built-in data augmentation for improved robustness
 - Easy-to-use GUI
+- Web interface for testing and visualization
 - Comprehensive training pipeline

 Coming Soon:

-- Web interface for testing and visualization (gradio)
 - Support for more categories